cidicles/fables/README.md

 #### First Time Set Up
 `yarn install`

-*If you are on windows do this first: `npm install --global --production windows-build-tools`*
+*If you are on windows run into build errors from bcrypt or similar do this first: `npm install --global --production windows-build-tools`*

 #### Startup (Local)
 `yarn local`